skywalkah/react-portfolio/README.md

-# react-portfolio
+# REACT: React portfolio
-A React portfolio application that's deployed to Netlify
+A React portfolio application built with Vite and deployed to Netlify.